cooolgamer/Custom-Homemenu-3DS/README.md

 ![unknown3](/unknown3.png?raw=true "custom icons")
 ![unknown4](/unknown4.png?raw=true "custom homemenu layout")
 # How to install?
-* Make sure your luma version is above or equal to 10.3 and that game patching is enabled on your luma config (if not, hold select while booting and check (x) "Enable game patching" then press start.),
+* Make sure your luma version is above or equal to 10.3, if not or you are not sure, you can get it on the [official luma3DS github repository](https://github.com/LumaTeam/Luma3DS/releases),
+* Also make sure that game patching is enabled on your luma config (if not, hold select while booting and check (x) "Enable game patching" then press start.),
-* Download the "For Luma" archive in https://github.com/cooolgamer/Custom-Homemenu-3DS/releases and uncompress it,
+* Download the archive in the [releases page](https://github.com/cooolgamer/Custom-Homemenu-3DS/releases) and uncompress it,
 * Chose your console region and copy/paste the "luma" folder on the root of your SDcard.
 * Enjoy!
 ## Cia method is no longer supported.
+If you did this method in the past, please follow the uninstallation cia method below

 # How to uninstall ?
 ## Luma patching method